andrew henderson menu

 Other Bank Requirements

-The bank may also ask you to provide additional documents to ascertain exactly why you wish to open a bank account in St. Kitts and Nevis.
+The bank may also ask you to provide additional documents to ascertain exactly why you wish to open a bank account in St Kitts and Nevis.

 It’s also a good idea to bring some recent bank statements.
-These help demonstrate that you are a person of means and these may also be accepted as proof of address.
+These help demonstrate that you are a person of means and may also be accepted as proof of address.

 But as a Nomad Capitalist client, you don’t have to sweat the small stuff because we do all the legwork for you.

 Yes, foreigners are allowed to open new accounts, though it does depend on the bank in question.
-(Nevis Cooperative Credit Union, for example, is one of the local financial institutions which only allows locals to join and limits foreign transfers.)
+Nevis Cooperative Credit Union, for example, is one of the local financial institutions which only allows locals to join and limits foreign transfers.

-Do banks in St. Kitts and Nevis accept crypto currency?
+Do banks in St Kitts and Nevis accept cryptocurrency?

+No. Banks in St Kitts and Nevis do not accept cryptocurrency.
 While crypto is accepted as a source of funds, it cannot be used as currency to purchase items or open a bank account.
-In fact, this is the same throughout the OECS countries, as each member shares the same banking regulations.
-That is not to say that this situation may not change in the future, however.

 Sign up for our Weekly Rundown packed with hand-picked insights on global citizenship, offshore tax planning, and new places to diversify.

-Reduce Your Taxes And Diversify Your Wealth
+Legally Reduce Your Taxes and Diversify Your Wealth

 Nomad Capitalist has helped 1,500+ high-net-worth clients grow and protect their wealth safe from high taxes and greedy governments.
 Learn how our legal, holistic approach can help you.